 BEMIS Scotland in collaboration with the Scottish Government is delighted to continue the themed years programme and invite multicultural communities across Scotland to join the celebration of the 2017 Year of History, Heritage and Archaeology and the 2017/18 Scottish Winter Festivals.
-This programme, which is being supported by a £64,000 funding contribution from the Scottish Government, […]
+Year of History, Heritage and Archaeology — What’s Happening in Scotland This programme, which is being […]

 The 2016/2017 Film Series is organised in partnership between GRAMNet and BEMIS Scotland.
 This year we bring you documentary and feature films from Scotland and around the world making up a programme that illustrates the diversity and commonalities of those who endure exile and persecution.
 The films we have selected, and for which we have […]